bareos/bareos/manuals/en/developers/gui-interface.md

 One of the first things to overcome is to be able to establish a conversation with the Director.
-Although you can write all your own code, it is probably easier to use the Bacula subroutines.
+Although you can write all your own code, it is probably easier to use the Bareos subroutines.
 The following code is used by the Console program to begin a conversation.

     static BSOCK *UA_sock = NULL;